glycerine/rr_binary_for_issue74019/README.md

 (rr)
 ~~~

+# Does chaos mode find other bugs?

+Yep.

-# was that the only bug
+Was the above rpc.test-24 the only bug present?
+Nope.

-No. There are alot of other issues that rr finds.
+There are alot of other issues that rr + chaos mode finds
+with the race detector on.
 Fortunately
 each issue is accompanied by a trace recording that can be
 used to fully debug each in turn.